 A confession—I actually didn’t know what a Stevedore was until last month.*

 That’s when I attended Shipping 101, presented by nonprofit Merchants Exchange of Portland.
-The one-day seminar presented a unique opportunity to learn the basics of shipping and introduced the players who…Read More
+The one-day seminar presented a unique opportunity to learn the basics of shipping and introduced the players who facilitate…Read More

 The Port of Portland Commission today approved a 14-acre, 50-year lease with locally based Capstone Partners and its investment partner PCCP, LLC to develop Phase III of the PDX Logistics Center.